 In addition, most banks remain deposit-rich.
-The European Central Bank (ECB) regularly stress-tests banks to measure potential risk from higher rates on bank portfolios.
-European regulators have also signed off on dividend and share buyback plans.
+The European Central Bank (ECB) regularly stress tests banks to measure potential risk from higher rates on bank portfolios.
+(The impact of a 200-basis-point move higher in rates cannot be more than a greater than or less than 15% of the tangible book value.)
+Regulators have also signed off on dividend and share buyback plans.
 This suggests the ECB sees no major risks on the horizon.

 SVB had a unique banking model, mainly serving customers in the venture capital community.
 Venture capital is less developed in Europe, and European banks generally have a well-diversified customer base.
 That said, in an environment of rising rates and quantitative tightening, unforeseen issues can emerge.

 SVB’s failure will have a negative impact, at least in the near term, on startups and their venture capital sponsors.
 But I don’t see it as particularly disruptive to most public software firms and, broadly speaking, the large technology companies.

 These companies do not bank primarily or at all with SVB, so there is limited or little direct exposure.
 Most graduate to bigger banks with scale and through relationships forged during capital markets events, including initial public offerings.